Vernon-van-der-Merwe/next-portfolio/pages/posts/b-urlShortnerDailyLog.md

     - redirect and update the stats like clicks.
     - when err occurs redirect to the error page
 5. Added some features:
-    - Added a 500 page
+    - Added a 500 page to the url project, to redirect to that when the user experiences an issue.
-    - When your url isn't valid you get redirected to a 500 page
-    - Fixed the login and auth routing
+    - Fixed the login and auth routing.